Weather of 2013: Spain

 Spain saw unusual late April snow, with weather warnings in 18 provinces.
 The event was widely attributed to a cut-off low.

 Ukraine

 The Kyiv State Administration declared a state of emergency in the city on March 23 "due to the deterioration of weather conditions [heavy snowfall, blizzards, snow-banks]".
 The government established a weather crisis center under direct supervision of Prime Minister Mykola Azarov.
 The weather conditions forced the authorities to make Monday, March 25, a day off for all those employed in the government sector in Kyiv and Kyiv Oblast, except medical services and those tackling the aftermath of the snowfall.
 March 23 brought heavy snow to Ukraine with the normal monthly amount of snow falling in just 24 hours.
 With the state of emergency declared the military used armoured personnel carriers to drag buses out of snow drifts.

 United Kingdom

-The United Kingdom experienced a very severe cold spell in March–April 2013.
-March was the coldest in the Central England region since 1883.